 Flavor Without Calories

-More than 60 percent of adults in the United States are either overweight or obese, according to the National Institute of Diabetes and Digestive and Kidney Diseases, because they eat more calories than they need.
+More than 60 percent of adults in the United States are living with obesity or overweight, according to the National Institute of Diabetes and Digestive and Kidney Diseases, because they eat more calories than they need.

 As a zero-calorie condiment, rice vinegar can help you save calories while adding flavor to the food you eat.
 Use it in place of your usual salad dressing, which may have 45 calories or more per tablespoon, to help you decrease your overall caloric intake to help you lose or maintain your weight.